raginid20/cereal-mascotter/README.md

 # Description

 A RNN model trained on a dataset of cereal slogans to generate its own slogans!
+Get started by installing the dependencies in the requirements.txt file, and then run the diy_slogan notebook!